How to find date difference in PostgreSQL

 PostgreSQL DateDiff using Extract()

-If you look at the above statement, The EXTRACT() function extracted the YEAR from both dates, then using the minus (-) operator between the extracted YEAR, the year difference is computed which is 4 in this case as you can see in the output.
+If you examine the above statement, the EXTRACT() function extracts the YEAR from both dates.
+Then, using the minus (-) operator between the extracted years, the year difference is computed, which is 4 in this case, as shown in the output.

-To extract the sub-fields such as minute, year, second, day, hour and etc, from the given date and time, use the DATE_PART() function.
-So here you will see how to use the DATE_PART() function to find the difference between two dates.
+To extract sub-fields such as minute, year, second, day, hour, and so on, from the given date and time, use the DATE_PART() function.
+Here, you will learn how to use the DATE_PART() function to calculate the difference between two dates.

 The syntax is given below.